nus-cs2113-AY2122S1/ip/docs/README.md

-# itachi User Guide
+# Itachi User Guide

-itachi is an **interactive desktop app for managing tasks, optimized for use via Command Line Interface (CLI)**. itachi is inspired from an anime character who is very reliable and knowledgeable.
+Itachi is an **interactive desktop app for managing tasks, optimized for use via Command Line Interface (CLI)**.
+Itachi is inspired from an anime character who is very reliable and knowledgeable.

 - [Quick Start](#quick-start)
 - [Features](#features)